 Despite deep seated traditions of hospitality and of religious tolerance, colonisation over the centuries in Zanzibar by Portuguese, Omani and European invaders has done little to dent the unique cultural identity of the Swahili people.

 Stone Town is a historically important town and a melting pot of cultures, architecture and languages.
 This once small fishing village is now a thriving port.
+So, what to do in Stone Town Zanzibar?
 Walking around Stone Town you can see modern development with new buildings and shop fronts beside old white washed walls with Zanzibari doors.
 Many of its buildings are so old they are literally falling apart as the salt air takes control and make it difficult to preserve the monuments for posterity.
 Cobbled stone alleys meander through town, locals sit sipping coffee, playing games and talking to friends just as they did a century ago.
 Shops display their exquisite wares of spices, fabrics, perfumes and oils.
 It is a wonderful town to explore for a few days.

 Zanzibar coastal areas are beautiful and their landscapes diverse with tidal beaches, lagoons and rocky outcrops.
 The north coast around Nungwi offers a vibrant village, beautiful beaches and the most spectacular sunsets on the island.

 Mnemba Island in the north east is a marine conservation area and home to a very special coral atoll that supports an overwhelming number of tropical fish and other marine life.
 Another stunning coral garden is Chumbe Island just off the coast of Zanzibar and a short boat ride away.